open-spaced-repetition/fsrs-vs-sm17/README.md

 | FSRSv3 | 0.4±0.09 |   0.10±0.027 |
 | SM-17 | 0.4±0.10 |   0.10±0.039 |
 | SM-16 | 0.4±0.09 |   0.12±0.026 |

-Smaller is better.
-If you are unsure what number to look at, look at RMSE (bins).
-That value can be interpreted as "the average difference between the predicted probability of recalling a card and the measured probability".
-For example, if RMSE (bins)=0.05, it means that that algorithm is, on average, wrong by 5% when predicting the probability of recall.

 ### Weighted by ln(number of repetitions)